kendalfoster/RSG-Space-Weather/Examples/documentation_tutorial.rst

 --------------
 This is the part that uses Sphinx, so make sure you have it installed.

-- Sphinx is a command line/terminal tool, so open up the terminal and navigate to the `docs` folder in the git repository.
+- Sphinx is a command line/terminal tool, so open up the terminal and navigate to the `docs` folder in the git repository folder.
 - Everything should be set up- all you need to do is run the command `make html`.
 - You need to rerun this command each time you want to update the documentation.
 - There is a way to host the documentation on readthedocs and have it update automatically with GitHub commits, but save that for later.

 You can view the documentation by navigating to::

-  git repo > docs > build > html > index.html
+  git repo folder > docs > build > html > index.html